Cirilo Tirado Rivera

-Cirilo Tirado Rivera (born June 14, 1964 in Patillas, Puerto Rico) is a Puerto Rican politician and senator.
-He has been a member of the Senate of Puerto Rico since 2000.
+Cirilo Tirado Rivera (born June 14, 1964, in Patillas, Puerto Rico) is a Puerto Rican politician and former senator.
+He was a member of the Senate of Puerto Rico from 2000 to 2021.

 Early years and studies

-Cirilo Tirado was born on June 14, 1964 in Patillas, Puerto Rico to Quintina Rivera Montañez, a teacher, and Cirilo Tirado Delgado, an attorney, and former senator and representative.
+Cirilo Tirado was born on June 14, 1964, in Patillas, Puerto Rico, to Quintina Rivera Montañez, a teacher, and Cirilo Tirado Delgado, an attorney, and former senator and representative.

-He finished his studies in his hometown of Patillas, and then studied at the University of Puerto Rico at Cayey and Río Piedras.
-He finished his bachelor's degree in education, with a major in mathematics.
+He finished his studies in his hometown of Patillas.
+He holds a Bachelor's Degree in Environmental Engineering Sciences from the Polytechnic University of Puerto Rico.

 Political career

 First years in the PPD

 Cirilo Tirado was part of the Board of the Popular Democratic Party.
 In 1989, he was president of the Puerto Rican Autonomist Youth and then, administrator of the Industrial Commission of Puerto Rico.

 District Senator: 2000–2008

 At the 2000 general elections, Tirado was elected senator for the Guayama district.
 During that term, he presided over the Commissions of Agriculture, Natural Resources, and Energy; Commission of Government Integrity; and Joint Commission of the Comptroller's Special Reports.

 In 2004, he was reelected for a second term as senator for Guayama.